youais/gr-turboseti/README.md

 This is a GNU Radio Out of Tree (OOT) module for the `DopplerFinder Sink` block.
 The aim of `DopplerFinder Sink` is to perform turboSETI analysis on a `numpy.float32` data matrix stored in RAM.

-For a good example of the intended output of `DopplerFinder Sink`, refer to `ts_multiprocessing_test.py`.
+For a good example of the intended output of `DopplerFinder Sink`, refer to `ts_multiprocessing_test.py` in the examples folder.

 This code has been tested on Linux.